daytonaio/content/guides/20240903_guide_setting_up_daytona_aws_provider.md

 To follow along with this guide, you should have a basic understanding of [AWS](https://aws.amazon.com/), [AWS IAM](https://aws.amazon.com/iam/) and [EC2 Instances](https://aws.amazon.com/ec2/).
 - You'll need access to an AWS account with programmatic access and appropriate permissions to follow along.
-- You have installed Daytona
+- You have installed Daytona [install from [here](https://www.daytona.io/docs/installation/installation/)]

 ### TL;DR

 - Set up an AWS IAM user with AmazonEC2FullAccess.
--

 ## Step 1: Preparations